jrbinks/rancid-arubaoscx/README.md

 # What This Is

-A module for rancid (https://www.shrubbery.net/rancid/) to add support to rancid for Aruba's OS-CX models.
+A module for rancid (https://www.shrubbery.net/rancid/) to add support to rancid for Aruba devices running ArubaOS-CX (AOS-CX).

 # What This Is Not

 This module will not provide support for the following:

 - Aruba wireless controllers/mobility switches running ArubaOS/AOS - try https://github.com/miken32/rancid-aruba
-- Modern Aruba switches such as 2930F running ArubaOS-Switch/AOS-S - this is the new branding for ProvisionOS, and *should* be supported natively in rancid via device type 'hp' (running hlogin/hrancid) but changes may be required [to be tested]
+- Modern Aruba switches (e.g, 2930F) running ArubaOS-Switch/AOS-S - this is the new branding for ProvisionOS, and *should* be supported natively in rancid via device type 'hp' (running hlogin/hrancid) but changes may be required [to be tested]
 - Aruba/HPE Comware devices (a rancid module I've written called cmw will help here, but I need to properly publish it.
 You may find old versions floating around, good luck with those ...)